Name: Tommy Paul

 His love of boxing started early, as his two older brothers, Al and Mickey, were already known around Buffalo for their fighting abilities.
 At seventeen, Tommy walked into Jack Singer?s gym, where his brothers trained, and asked for a tryout.
 Singer reluctantly agreed and had Paul in the gym doing all the exercises needed to be a boxer.
 After seeing such enthusiasm and ambition, Singer knew he had a diamond in the rough.
-Paul was soon cleaning up the 112-lb division in his early amateur fights.
+Paul was soon cleaning up the 112-lb division in his early amateur fights which started on November 10, 1926.
 Then Singer entered him in the Niagara district tournament in March of 1927, as a bantamweight.
 Paul defeated two experienced fighters in one night to earn the title.
 The championship earned him the right to represent the Niagara district in the National AAU tournament held in Boston, MA, in April, 1927.
 Paul again swept out his opponents and was crowned the United States Amateur Champion.
 In May of the same year, he was invited to the Empire State Amateur championships held in Madison Square Garden.
 Once again, he disposed of the challengers and won his third amateur crown in three months.
-He finished with a 31-2 amateur record.
+He finished with a purported 31-2 amateur record.

 On August 1, 1927, Paul had his first professional fight and won by four-round knockout over Freddie Griffith.
 Paul went his next 27 fights without a defeat, and was by then headlining cards at the Broadway Auditorium and Bison Stadium.
 He was attracting a huge and loyal following.
 He was soon after featured on the cover of the September 1931 The Ring magazine.